 Buckwheat – An Overview

 Buckwheat is a pseudocereal plant that carries many qualities of cereal, but is not at all a part of the cereal species (1).
 Due to its similarity to the actual grains such as wheat, it is often used in bread and pasta.
-The Buckwheat tea is produced from the seeds of the plant.
-Its taste is light and is drunk for enjoyment apart from health purposes.
-Studies suggest that it aids in weight loss, improves the health of the blood vessels and reduces blood cholesterol.
+Buckwheat tea is produced from the seeds of the plant.
+Its taste is light and subtle, it is drunk for enjoyment apart from health purposes.
+Some studies suggest that it aids in weight loss, provides nutrition, improves the health of the blood vessels, and reduces blood cholesterol.
 The preliminary research on Buckwheat tea is promising and suggests that the nutrients and chemicals in the tea can serve as a nutritional supplement.

 Following are the incredible health benefits of buckwheat tea: